benbotto/test-repo/README.md

 kubectl exec -it k8s-tutorial-api-mysql-5f6bccc754-zwb5k -- bash
 ```

-Our configured values will be set as environmental variables (`env |grep MYSQL`).
+Within the container, our configured values will be set as environmental variables (`env |grep MYSQL`).
 You can connect to the database like this.

 ```
 mysql -u${MYSQL_USER} -p${MYSQL_PASSWORD} ${MYSQL_DATABASE}